Instructions for Completing Budget Documents

 1. Salaries and Wages: Include both temporary and permanent staff as well as volunteers engaged in project activities.
 Document the method of cost computation (e.g., as percentage of a person’s time devoted to the project, a number of days, a number of hours) in your Budget Justification.

 2. Fringe Benefits: Fringe benefits may include contributions for Social Security, employee insurance, pension plans, etc. Limit direct cost fringe benefits to those not included in your indirect cost pool.
 Fringe benefits may be claimed only on the portion of Salaries and Wages identified for this project.

-3. Travel: Before completing this section of the IMLS Budget Form, please consult the guidelines for the program to which you are applying for any special guidance.
+3. Travel: Before completing this section of the IMLS Budget Form, please consult the Notice of Funding Opportunity for the program to which you are applying for any special guidance.

 Explain the method of cost computation for each travel cost, including subsistence and transportation, in your Budget Justification.